freedmand/distinguish/README.md

 ## The .namespec file

 Distinguish specially handles any files named `.namespec` that it encounters in its crawl.
 The namespec file specifies the *namespace* of the current directory.
-Namespaces are covered more in the next section — they are essentially modules that treat instances of the same name differently to avoid collisions.

 The namespec file can additionally import names from other namespaces as well as reserve certain names to be globally avoided in renaming.

 ### Namespaces